Cryokinetics is a rehabilitation technique involving ice application followed by progressive active exercises.

-Cold therapy should be applied for a maximum of twenty minutes which should be sufficient to produce the numbed response which is required.
-The process can be repeated for 5 minutes to re-numb the area if necessary.
+Apply cold therapy for a maximum of twenty minutes to produce a numbing effect.
+Repeat for five minutes to re-numb the area if necessary.

 The benefits of cryokinetics include:

 - Exercise increases blood flow to the injured area, vital in healing, once the initial acute phase has passed and any bleeding has stopped.

 - Cryokinetic exercise re-establishes neuromuscular function and is possibly much earlier than normal and as such atrophy or wasting of the muscles has not had time to set in.

 - Swelling is reduced dramatically through the combination of cooling and exercise.